HL7/phd/input/pagecontent/ProfileConsumers.md

 Event and/or state measurements have no primary Observation.value[x] entry and there is no Observation.dataAbsentReason unless the *entire* measurement has an error, in which case there will be no state of event entries either.
 It is possible for each state or event entry to be unsupported and that will be reported with a Observation.component.dataAbsentReason element.
 Even if every Observation.component entry reports 'unsupported' that does not have the same meaning as the entire measurement being in error.

 In structure the states and/or events measurements are similar to compound or vector measurements.
 It is also possible that state and/or event measurements have '*additional descriptions*' as discussed in the [Additional Descriptive Data](#additional-descriptive-data) section.
 To distinguish the measurement component entries from the additional description component entries one only needs to examine the Observation.component.code.coding.system.
 If it is ASN1ToHL7, it is part of the measurement.
-The ASN1ToHL7 additional description entry [alert operation state](#alert-operational-state) is not possible in a state or event measurement.

 Each Observation.component entry will have the following: